-If a student fails to earn credit for a course paid for by Fast Forward, the student must subsequently pay for a "like" course on their own before they are eligible for further Fast Forward funding.
-If a student performs inadequately on an examination paid for by Fast Forward, the local school district will decide whether the student may continue utilizing Fast Forward funding, or if they must pay for the cost of a "like" examination before using further funds.
+If a student fails to earn credit for a course paid for by Fast Forward, the student must subsequently pay for a "like" course on their own before he or she is eligible for further Fast Forward funding.
+If a student performs inadequately on an examination paid for by Fast Forward, the local school district will decide whether the student may continue utilizing Fast Forward funding, or if he or she must pay for the cost of a "like" examination before using further funds.
 Fast Forward funds may not be used for repeated or remedial course work.
 With the approval of the District, students can track expenditures of their allocation by creating an account in the Advanced Opportunities portal.

 This form will be retained by the District.

 Student Name:

+Date:

 Student Signature:

 Date:

 Parent/Guardian Name:

+Date:

 Parent/Guardian Signature:

 Date:

 School Name: